scottbedard/nuxlifaunify/README.md

 ### Project goals

-This project is primarily an excuse to learn more about severless technology and the Jamstack apps in general.
+This project is primarily an excuse to learn more about severless technology and Jamstack apps.
 That said, I'd like it to support to following features so it can serve as a starting point for future apps.

 1. Be entirely serverless and ready to deploy with Netlify
 2. Have easy database management and support disposable dev environments